Rosa Vásquez Espinoza

 Rosa Vásquez Espinoza is a Peruvian chemical biologist and conservationist who founded Amazon Research Internacional, an organization focused on biodiversity research and conservation in the Amazon rainforest.
 Her work integrates traditional ecological knowledge with modern science, emphasizing sustainable practices and community collaboration.
+In 2026, she was named a WINGS Woman of Discovery.

 Early life and education

 Rosa Vásquez Espinoza was born in Peru, with family roots in both the Andes and the Amazon rainforest.
 Her upbringing was influenced by her grandmother, a traditional healer in the Andes who relied on medicinal plants to create remedies.
 This early exposure to natural medicine and cultural traditions inspired Vásquez Espinoza and later influenced her scientific career.

 Vásquez Espinoza attended school in Lima, but spent her summers in the Amazon and Andes, experiencing rural life and interacting with the local biodiversity.
 She received a scholarship to attend Tennessee Tech, where she earned a B.S. in biology and chemistry in 2015.
 She completed a Ph.D. in chemical biology from the University of Michigan.

 From 2016 to 2022, Vásquez Espinoza worked in the life science laboratory at the University of Michigan under David H. Sherman, including as a postdoctoral researcher.
-In 2019, she joined a scientific expedition to the shanay-timpishka to study its unique ecosystem.
+In 2019, she joined a scientific expedition to the Shanay-timpishka to study its unique ecosystem.
 During the trip, she collected samples of water, sediment, and microbes, documenting environmental conditions such as temperature and sunlight to better understand the microorganisms thriving in the river’s extreme heat.